-These gods are malevolent and require constant killing and blood sacrifices to gain their favour.
+These gods are malevolent and require constant killing to gain their favour.
 They often rule over demonic or undead beings, as well.
 Good goods will severely punish worshipers who abandon them for one of these gods.

 - Beogh, the bloodthirsty god of orcs.